-S/V SN-E Cetacea is a 1984 Baba 30 cutter rigged electric sailboat.
-She has a double-ended Nordic stern, a modified full keel, and a cut-away forefoot.
+S/V SN-E Cetacea is a 1984 Baba 30 cutter-rigged electric sailboat.
+She’s a double-ender with a Nordic stern, a modified full keel, and a cut-away forefoot.
 Designed by Robert Perry specifically for blue water cruising, she’s a comfortable home for the likes of us.
-Cetacea is only 30′ on deck but she has a 10′ 6″ beam, 6’4″ of headroom below decks, and a smaller cockpit, making her accommodations large and comfortable enough for two humans and a rather all encompassing cat.
+Cetacea is only 30′ on deck but she has a 10′ 6″ beam, 6’4″ of headroom below decks, and an efficiently sized cockpit, making her accommodations large and comfortable enough for two humans and a rather all-encompassing cat.
 (Our last boat was 32′ on deck but only 8′ on the beam with 6′ headroom down below.
 Quite cramped in comparison.)

 Cetacea’s under-body shape creates a great deal of stability in following seas with the more rounded belly and stern.